Does a Gun Make Your Home Safer?

 Americans are about 5% of the world’s population but have 42% of the world’s privately owned firearms.5 A fact which David Hemenway, professor of health policy at Harvard T.H.
 Chan School of Public Health, believes contributes to the higher rates of gun-related homicide in America compared with other industrialized nations.
 “Within the United States, a wide array of empirical evidence indicates that more guns in a community lead to more homicide.”6

 While the facts surrounding the safety of having a gun in the home are clear, the choice to own a gun is more complicated for many homeowners.
-Be aware that the safest way to protect your home is to focus on buying the best home security system, and leave the firearms to law enforcement.
+Be aware that the safest way to protect your home is to focus on proactive measures that may deter a criminal, like a security camera or a monitored home security system.
 If you do own guns, you can reduce the risk of unintentional shootings and other types of gun violence by storing your firearm in a gun safe or home safe.

 Compare the top personal safety devices